zuora/sdk-java-samples/doc/models/apply-discount-to.md

 # Apply Discount To

-An enumeration of the types of prices to which discounts may be applied.
+The types of prices to which discounts may be applied.

 ## Enum